Would you like to react to this message? Create an account in a few clicks or log in to continue.

 Wyatt, the sometime diplomat, has been sent to a house in the middle of nowhere called The More to deliver a message to Katherine.

-- Off in a corner, Cromwell’s chatting with Boleyn, and tells him that, while abroad, Cranmer learned that protestant clergy are allowed to get married, a nice new rule he apparently took full advantage of.
+As Anne chats with friends and courtiers dance, Henry asks the French ambassador if the arrangements for his trip to France are all in order. - Off in a corner, Cromwell’s chatting with Boleyn, and tells him that, while abroad, Cranmer learned that protestant clergy are allowed to get married, a nice new rule he apparently took full advantage of. - Henry tells Anne that there’s one last thing they need to do before they can sail for France.

 Anne’s being led into the throne room, followed by two ladies carrying a red velvet cloak trimmed in ermine.
 She kneels before an enthroned Henry, who’s surrounded by other peers of the realm.
 Cromwell reads a proclamation that confers upon her the title of Marchioness of Pembroke, as well as lands worth £100,000 a year, which was an IMMENSE fortune in those days.